-During the year ended December 31, 2021, we sold 1.8 million shares of common stock, raising \$36.6 million in net proceeds under our Common ATM Program, pursuant to which we may sell shares of our common stock in an aggregate offering price of up to \$250.0 million (the "Common Stock ATM Program").
-As of December 31, 2021, we had a remaining capacity to sell up to \$146.9 million of common stock under the Common Stock Sales Agreement.
+During the year ended December 31, 2022, we sold 2.1 million shares of common stock, raising approximately \$43.2 million in net proceeds under our Common ATM Program, pursuant to which we may sell shares of our common stock in an aggregate offering price of up to \$250.0 million (the "Common Stock ATM Program").
+As of December 31, 2022, we had a remaining capacity to sell up to \$23.9 million of common stock under the Common Stock Sales Agreement.
 The proceeds from these issuances were used to acquire real estate, repay outstanding debt and for other general corporate purposes.
+We terminated the Common Stock Sales Agreement effective February 10, 2023 in connection with the expiration of our registration statement on Form S-3 (File No. 333-236143) (the "2020 Registration Statement") on February 11, 2023.